ZeroIntensity/discobase/docs/introduction.md

     asyncio.run(main())
 ```

-`login` has a bit of a pitfall: it blocks the function from proceeding (as in, the `await` never finishes, at least without some magic).
-In that case, you have two options: `login_task` and `login_thread`.
-Generally speaking, you'll want to use `login_task`, as that runs the connection in the background as a free-flying task.
+`login()` has a bit of a pitfall: it blocks the function from proceeding (as in, the `await` never finishes, at least without some magic).
+In that case, you have two options: `login_task()` and `conn`.
+Let's start with `login_task`, which runs the connection in the background as a free-flying task.

 !!! note

-    `login_task` stores a reference to the task internally to prevent it from being accidentially deallocated while running, this is what we mean by "free-flying."
+    `login_task()` stores a reference to the task internally to prevent it from being accidentially deallocated while running, this is what we mean by "free-flying."

 For example: